bovem/bovem.github.io/content/posts/dsa/top-k-frequent/index.md

 }

 func main(){
-    inputArray := []int{1, 1, 1, 2, 2, 3, 3, 4}
+    nums := []int{1, 1, 1, 2, 2, 3, 3, 4}
     k := 3
-    fmt.Println("Top", k, "elements in inputArray:", topKElements(inputArray, k))
+    fmt.Println("Top", k, "elements in nums:", topKElements(nums, k))

-    inputArray = []int{1, 2}
+    nums = []int{1, 2}
     k = 2
-    fmt.Println("Top", k, "elements in inputArray:", topKElements(inputArray, k)) }
+    fmt.Println("Top", k, "elements in nums:", topKElements(nums, k)) }
 ```

 <hr>

 Thank you for taking the time to read this blog post!
-If you found this content valuable and would like to stay updated with my latest posts consider subscribing to my <a href="https://www.bovem.in/index.xml" target="_blank">RSS Feed</a>.
+If you found this content valuable and would like to stay updated with my latest posts consider subscribing to my <a href="https://www.avni.sh/index.xml" target="_blank">RSS Feed</a>.

 # Resources